Parcel vs. Pallet Shipping: Which One to Choose?

 Also, parcel trucks have a daily-calculated route that rarely changes, which makes parcel shipping a better option if your shipment is time-sensitive.

-Pallet shipping (LTL)
+Pallet shipping (LTL Freight)

 LTL shipping is a better choice for freight that is heavier than 150 lbs, bulky, or uniquely shaped.

-Palletized shipments are a less risky option, as they are packaged more safely, and they go through fewer manual handling and checkpoints, so there is a smaller risk of loss and damage.
+Palletized shipments are a less risky option, as they are packaged more safely, and go through fewer manual handling and checkpoints, so there is a smaller risk of loss and damage.
 They are also most commonly moved using a forklift, which is generally safer than a conveyor belt used for parcel shipments.

 Pallet shipping allows for transporting multiple packages together to the same location, saving money on shipping costs per package.